parthkm78/Ethereum-SupplyChainManagement/README.md

        ......

-       Use : Contact address & Replace
+       Take value of Contact address key & Replace in file
 ------------------------------------

 Deploy Project on server, here i used http-server